mindspore-ai/docs/tutorials/training/source_en/quick_start/quick_start.md

 MindSpore supports multiple parameter initialization methods, such as `TruncatedNormal`, `Normal`, and `Uniform`, default value is `Normal`.
 For details, see the description of the `mindspore.common.initializer` module in the MindSpore API.

-To use MindSpore for neural network definition, inherit `mindspore.nn.cell.Cell`. `Cell` is the base class of all neural networks (such as `Conv2d`).
+To use MindSpore for neural network definition, inherit `mindspore.nn.Cell`. `Cell` is the base class of all neural networks (such as `Conv2d`).

 Define each layer of a neural network in the `__init__` method in advance, and then define the `construct` method to complete the forward construction of the neural network.
 According to the structure of the LeNet network, define the network layers as follows: